The 10 Best Prioritization Techniques for Agile

 The only thing you need to do is the evaluation of each method and work with the one that’s right for you.
 If you follow the chosen technique step by step, you’ll be able to succeed in your tasks with distinction.

 RICE it’s a scoring system that sets your priorities and helps you consider each element of a project that you’re working on.
-RICE is an acronym that stands for Reach, Impact, Confidence, and Effort.
+RICE is an acronym that stands for Reach, Impact, Confidence, and Effort and is very popular among agile teams.

 To assess the priority level, you have to take into account the following factors: